dotnet/docs/docs/machine-learning/how-to-guides/machine-learning-model-predictions-ml-net.md

 ### Output Data

-Like input columns names, ML.NET has default names for columns that contain the predicted value of a model.
+Like input column names, ML.NET has default names for columns that contain the predicted value of a model.
 Depending on the task it may be different.

 Because the algorithm used in this sample is a linear regression algorithm, the default name of the output column is `Score` which is defined by the [`ColumnName`](xref:Microsoft.ML.Data.ColumnNameAttribute) attribute on the `PredictedPrice` property.